TV news takes heat for relying on former defense officials as Afghanistan pundits

 One of Mitchell’s colleagues was less impressed by the booking.
 On Twitter, MSNBC prime time host Lawrence O’Donnell called McMaster “a feverish TV endless war advocate.”

 A convoy of military experts have been invited onto cable TV shows to critique the calamitous end of the Afghanistan War, notwithstanding the central roles many of them played in the 20-year conflict, which was supposed to result in a democratic Afghan government that could withstand Taliban attacks.
-That hasn’t sat well with some viewers — and even fellow TV hosts, like O’Donnell — who argue that some of these former leaders are eliding their own role in the failure of that mission and are unfairly criticizing the Biden administration for abiding by a withdrawal that was negotiated under Trump.
+That has not sat well with some viewers — and even fellow TV hosts, like O’Donnell — who argue that some of these former leaders are eliding their own role in the failure of that mission and are unfairly criticizing the Biden administration for abiding by a withdrawal that was negotiated under Trump.
 Critics also argue that these viewpoints have taken airtime away from humanitarians, longtime opponents of the war and advocates who could speak to the human toll of the U.S. presence in Afghanistan.

-Lucas Kunce, a Marine veteran who served in Afghanistan and is running as a Democrat for a U.S. Senate seat in Missouri, went viral this week for appearances on MSNBC calling out television pundits who he believes claims want the United States to stay in Afghanistan in perpetuity.
+Lucas Kunce, a Marine veteran who served in Afghanistan and is running as a Democrat for a U.S. Senate seat in Missouri, went viral this week for appearances on MSNBC calling out television pundits who he claims want the United States to stay in Afghanistan in perpetuity.
 The networks are booking “a parade of officials who basically were spending the last 20 years selling the American people on this idea that the 20 years, the $2.3 trillion [spent] and the 2,500 lives lost were worth it,” he told The Washington Post.
 “The only so-called ‘experts’ are people who were a part of that effort.”

 David Shuster, a former MSNBC anchor and reporter who led Fox News’s coverage of the launch of U.S. combat operations in Afghanistan in 2001, made a similar point.
 “Cable channels tend to have short memories,” he said.
 “They don’t remember some of the mistakes these people made along the way, and their audience certainly doesn’t remember.
 So, better to put on a recognizable face than someone who might not be associated with a bad policy or a mistake.”